quantumfate/quantumhome/README.md

 ## Filesystems

 The Playbook does NOT format drives.
 Some commands might not work if drives are not formatted.
+Please make sure to set up drives before executing the playbook.

 ## The actual playbook